caltechlibrary/dibs/README.md

 Known issues and limitations
 ----------------------------

 DIBS is in active development.
-The current version was produced rapidly, and some of its current features are a consequence of working towards a minimal viable product as quickly as possible.  **The current version has known limitations** that we intend to address before it can be deployed for real use.
-Among the known problems:
+The current version was produced rapidly, and some of its current features are a consequence of working towards a minimal viable product as quickly as possible.
+We continue to improve DIBS in various ways.

-* _Authentication is not yet handled_.
-The login and session handling in the current version are temporary minimal implementations for demo purposes only.
-We are working on integrating our institution's SSO.

-* _Item pages use polling for loan status checks_.
-We will replace the current polling-based status checks with something more efficient in the very near future.

-* _No queue for loan requests_.
+It is worth mentioning that DIBS does not (currently) implement a queue for loan requests.
 This is a conscious design decision.
 Queuing systems tend to lead to complexity quickly, and we want to delay implementing a queue until it becomes clear that it's really essential.
 (After all, in a physical library, there are no queues for borrowing books: you go to see if it's available, and if it's not, you can't borrow it.)
 Perhaps we can implement interfaces and behaviors in DIBS that avoid the need for a queue at all!

 Getting help and support